Mkashif163/blogsite/README.md

-Project Description: Blog Site
+# Blog Site

 The Blog Site project is a web application built using Node.js and Express framework.
 It provides a platform for users to create, read, and share blog posts.
 The project incorporates a MongoDB database for storing and retrieving blog data.

-The project utilizes several key dependencies, including Express, Body-parser, EJS, Lodash, and Mongoose.
-Express is a fast and minimalist web application framework for Node.js that simplifies the development of web applications.
-Body-parser is used to parse the incoming request bodies, while EJS is the chosen template engine for rendering dynamic HTML content.
-Lodash provides utility functions for working with arrays, objects, and strings.
-Mongoose is an Object Data Modeling (ODM) library for MongoDB and provides a straightforward way to interact with the MongoDB database.

-The blog site consists of different routes and views to handle various functionalities.
-The home route ("/") displays the home page, which contains the starting content of the blog and a list of existing posts.
-The "about" route ("/about") displays information about the blog or the website.
-The "contact" route ("/contact") provides contact information or a contact form.
-The "compose" route ("/compose") allows users to create new blog posts.
-The "posts" route ("/posts/:postId") displays the full content of a specific post when accessed with its unique ID.

-When a user creates a new post using the "compose" route, the data is stored in the MongoDB database using the defined post schema.
-The post data includes a title and content.
-Upon saving the post, the application redirects the user back to the home page ("/") where the newly created post is displayed.

-Overall, the Blog Site project provides a user-friendly interface for managing and displaying blog content.
-It allows users to create, view, and interact with blog posts, promoting content sharing and engagement within a blogging community.
+## Technologies Used

+- Node.js
+- Express
+- MongoDB
+- EJS
+- Body-parser
+- Lodash
+- Mongoose

+## Features

+- **Home Page**: Displays the starting content of the blog and a list of existing posts.
+- **About Page**: Provides information about the blog or the website.
+- **Contact Page**: Provides contact information or a contact form.
+- **Compose Page**: Allows users to create new blog posts.
+- **Post Page**: Displays the full content of a specific post when accessed with its unique ID.

+## Installation

+1. Clone the repository:

+2. Install the dependencies:

+3. Set up MongoDB database:
+- Install MongoDB locally or use a MongoDB service provider.
+- Update the MongoDB connection string in `app.js` to connect to your database.

+4. Start the server:

+5. Open the application in your browser at `http://localhost:3000`.

+## Usage

+- Access the home page (`http://localhost:3000`) to view the starting content and existing blog posts.
+- Navigate to the about page (`http://localhost:3000/about`) to read about the blog or website.
+- Visit the contact page (`http://localhost:3000/contact`) to find contact information or use the contact form.
+- Create new blog posts by going to the compose page (`http://localhost:3000/compose`).
+- Each post can be viewed individually by clicking on the post title or accessing the post page (`http://localhost:3000/posts/:postId`).

+## Contributing

+Contributions to the project are welcome.
+If you would like to contribute, please follow these steps:

+1. Fork the repository
+2. Create a new branch for your feature or bug fix
+3. Make the necessary changes in your branch
+4. Commit your changes
+5. Push your changes to your forked repository
+6. Submit a pull request